gaultier/blog/optimization-tales-cockroachdb-part3-slow-list-messages.md

 Why is that?

 The query does: `ORDER BY created_at DESC, id ASC`.
 The order matters: first we sort by `created_at`, and then by `id`.
 With the index `(nid, id, created_at)`, `created_at` is not the left-leading column after `nid` so the `ORDER BY` no longer matches the order of the index fields.
-That would force the planner to load all of the rows into memory and sort them there!
+That would force the planner to load all of the rows into memory and sort them there and we're back to square one!

 Order matters.